The cyclist Gino Máder died in the Tour of Switzerland: the first images of the accident

 Cycling is in mourning.
 Swiss cyclist Gino Maderof the Bahrain Victorious, He died on the morning of this Friday, June 16, due to the serious injuries he suffered in the stage this Thursday, when he fell down a ravine.

-(Read: Mourning in cycling: Santiago Buitrago’s partner died in the Tour of Switzerland)
+(Read: Who was Gino Mader, a cyclist who died tragically in the Tour of Switzerland?)

 The team announced his death “with deep sadness and heavy hearts,” adding that the team “is devastated” and that his “thoughts and prayers are with Gino’s family and loved ones during this incredibly difficult time.”